Files

 3. Set the Output (Writer) Format to Esri Geodatabase

-Note: If you do not have ArcGIS installed on the same machine as FME, the File Geodb version of the writer will be unavailable.
-You can instead use the Open API File Geodb version but the option to create a feature dataset will be unavailable.
+If you do not have ArcGIS installed on the same machine as FME, the File Geodatabase version of the writer will be unavailable.
+You can instead use the Open API File Geodb version, but the option to create a feature dataset will be unavailable.

 4. Modify Output (Writer) Feature Type Properties